 Rather than fostering critical inquiry, Howley presents a one-sided ideological narrative that whitewashes atrocities and promotes deeply divisive political movements.
 Students are not being challenged to think independently; they are being immersed in a worldview that rationalizes violence and demonizes democratic allies.

-By continuing to employ Howley, Columbia risks further emboldening those who exploit the language of resistance to legitimize terror and hatred.
-His actions have endangered students, undermined university policies, and lent the university’s credibility to movements that openly call for the destruction of Israel and the silencing of Jewish voices.
+By continuing to employ Howley, Columbia signals to its students, donors, and the public that it will tolerate—and even protect—faculty who glorify terrorism and radicalize the next generation.
+Howley’s actions have endangered students, undermined university policies, and lent the university’s credibility to movements that openly call for the destruction of Israel and the silencing of Jewish voices.